Anna042023/CrossCityBench/README.md

 - A new Diagnostic Discussion presenting benchmark‑level findings not visible from accuracy alone, together with mechanistic analysis and dataset‑characteristic stratification.
 - Statistical re‑runs with multiple seeds, hyper‑parameter sensitivity analysis, and the addition of isolated local training results.
 - Expanded cross‑city experiments on inter‑regional transfer pairs with matched task semantics, establishing a two‑tier validity framework.
-- Full correction of citation errors, factual claims, and decision‑matrix entries, making every recommendation traceable to the underlying quantitative evidence, as detailed in Tables 4 and 5.
+- Full correction of citation errors, factual claims, and decision‑matrix entries, making every recommendation traceable to the underlying quantitative evidence, as detailed in the summary and traceability tables.
 - Completion of all missing code, including the seven baseline implementations and the STPB module, together with a unified benchmark runner and environment specification.

 These revisions directly address the reviewers’ concerns on novelty, analytical depth, experimental rigor, cross‑city validity, reproducibility, and ICDE relevance.
 We hope that the revised manuscript will be found suitable for publication.